madz0/CQmvc/README.md

 As we talked befor, every HTTP request comes with a PATH information.
 Now what are we going to do if someone just hit the http://some-site.com in the browser?
-There is no Ccanontroller and View in this request.
+There is no Controller and View in this request.
 Here, the Default Route starts its role.

 Always there should be a Route folder inside every App folder that holds the DefaultRoute.php file.